davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-12-01-deploy-windows-vm.md

 New-AzResourceGroupDeployment -ResourceGroupName vmdeployRG -TemplateFile main.bicep -Name demoDeploy
 ```

-The deployment command will prompt you for three values:
+The deployment command will prompt you for three values.
+Make note of the username and password because you'll need it later to access the VM.

 - vmName
 - adminUsername